 In some cases, your HP monitor is just fine, and instead it is a failed power supply that is causing the issue.

 Problems with the AC adapter for example are fairly common, particularly if the power cord is older.

 For the motivated do-it-yourselfers, check out this video for how to troubleshoot the AC adapter.

 At this stage, you are certain the power is turned on and the power cable is secure, but still no luck.

 The next step it to make sure there is a secure connection made with your display cable.

 Common display cables include HDMI, DisplayPort (DP), VGA and DVI.
-A number of different issues, including audio issues and input signal errors, can be caused even if the connection is slightly broken on either end.
+A number of different issues, including input signal errors, can be caused even if the connection is slightly broken on either end.

 That tiny space you see in the image below between the HDMI and the HDMI port in my laptop?
 That’s right – that was enough to result in a black monitor screen.